-- The class teacher is available to discuss your child's progress, any concerns you have or to share information. - The SENCO (Mrs Moulder) is available to meet with you to discuss any concerns or worries you may have. - All information from outside agencies/professionals will be shared with you by the person involved directly, or where this is not possible in a report - You will be involved in setting new targets. - Homework, where appropriate, will be set so that it meets your child's individual requirements. - If required a home/school communication book can be set up.
+- The class teacher is available to discuss your child's progress, any concerns you have or to share information. - The SENCO is available to meet with you to discuss any concerns or worries you may have. - All information from outside agencies/professionals will be shared with you by the person involved directly, or where this is not possible in a report - You will be involved in setting new learning targets. - Homework, where appropriate, will be set so that it meets your child's individual requirements.